Keyboard shortcuts

 H = Operator(-t * hopping(neighbors) + U * interaction(right_neighbors), domain=v)

-Using the same code as discussed in the "Getting Started" section, we can compute the expectation value of the occupation for different values of .
+Using the same code as discussed in the "Fermionic Basics" section, we can compute the expectation value of the occupation for different values of .

 # ===== Computing the Eigenvalues and Eigenvectors =====